-We also accept paper claims for all Healthcare expenses.
-Access My Canada Life at Work to obtain a personalized claim form or obtain form M635D from your Health and Welfare Office.
+Paper claims: To submit paper claims, access www.mycanadalifeatwork.com to obtain a personalized claim form, or obtain form M635D from your Health and Welfare Office.
 Complete this form making sure it shows all required information.

 Attach your receipts to the claim form and return it to the Canada Life Benefit Payment Office as soon as possible, but no later than 15 months after you incur the expense.